 Effective student representation is a vital part of the University’s quality assurance and teaching and learning enhancement processes.

-Within the School, student representatives exist at programme level and at school level.
-At School level SPS has two representatives, one for Undergraduates and one for Postgraduates.
-The Undergraduate student representative is Fatima Seck.
-The Postgraduate student representative is Justin Ho.
+Within the School, student representatives exist at programme level and at School level.
+At School level, SPS has two representatives, one for undergraduates and one for postgraduates.

-The relationship between Programme Representatives, School Representatives, and staff is very important.
-The Edinburgh University Students' Association supports and facilitates the development of these relationships and provides training for programme and school representatives.
+The relationship between programme representatives, School representatives and staff is very important.
+The Edinburgh University Students' Association (EUSA) supports and facilitates the development of these relationships and provides training for programme and school representatives.

 We aim to help students maximise their academic potential and get the most benefit from their programme of study and university experience.
 In line with our strategic goals of excellence in learning and teaching, we seek to enhance the student experience by creating a learning and teaching environment, and culture, that is dynamic, accessible and inclusive.